Sodiumchloridy/melby-sama/README.md

 ![banner](https://github.com/user-attachments/assets/18014e27-a881-4ea0-924e-a7b0a3a944aa)
 > This project is built for the [Google Cloud x MLB™ Hackathon – Building with Gemini Models](https://next2025challenge.devpost.com/)

+> This project may also serve as my backup plan as a CS grad if the job market goes south.
+> Inspired by the AI VTuber [Neuro-sama](https://www.youtube.com/@Neurosama).

 <div align="center">
   <div>
     <h1 style="display: inline-block;">Melby-sama</h1>